Pronotum with pale yellow lateral spot

 Pronotum similar to C. polita

 .
 Legs light yellowish-brown.
-Distribution more eastern: East Coast from Maine to Florida, west to Great Plains.
+Distribution more eastern: East Coast (ME-FL) west to Great Plains.

 The color of C. munda is typically a paler, more orangish-red, while C. polita is typically dark red.
 However, there is variation within each species, and color cannot be used for definite ID where ranges overlap.
 Leg color is more reliable: C. polita has black or dark brown legs, C. munda has light yellow-brown legs.